Following are basic procedures for managing assets.

 - The Property Manager is responsible for ensuring that all property items are tagged, where possible.

-- Items upon which metal tags cannot be affixed will have an assigned number in the 90000 series.
+- Items upon which metal tags cannot be affixed will have an assigned number.

-- The Property Manager is responsible for affixing a metal tag as soon as possible after the item is acquired.
+- Property Management is responsible for affixing a metal tag as soon as possible after the item is acquired.

 The Property Manager will, upon receipt of a Donated Property Request enter gifts received in the Fixed Assets System as a pending asset and request an Asset Control Sheet.